 7:00AM to 5:00PM

-As a property owner, it’s essential to clearly understand the body corporate’s role in maintaining plumbing systems.
+As a property owner, it’s essential to clearly understand the corporate body’s role in maintaining pipe systems.

 In this article, we will explore the significance of the body corporate’s role, discuss their responsibilities, obligations, and limitations in resolving plumbing issues, and provide examples of everyday scenarios where the body corporate plays a pivotal role.